thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 {{HTTP-MESSAGE-SIGNATURES}} defines components to be signed.

-Agents MUST include the following component:
+Agents MUST include at least one of the following components:

 `@authority`
 : as defined in {{Section 2.2.3 of HTTP-MESSAGE-SIGNATURES}}

+`@target-uri`
+: as defined in {{Section 2.2.2 of HTTP-MESSAGE-SIGNATURES}}

 Agents MUST include the following `@signature-params` as defined in {{Section 2.3 of HTTP-MESSAGE-SIGNATURES}}